oconnor0/BeaconRoad/CoreRules.md

 * **Travel Roll.** When traveling over a long distance, make a travel roll to see what you encounter and how that goes.

 * **Resistance Roll.** You can make a resistance roll when you suffer a consequence they don't like.
-The roll tells us how much stress you suffer to reduce the severity of a consequence. *When you resist that "Broken Leg" harm, you take some stress and now it's only a “Sprained Ankle” instead.*
+The roll tells us how much stress you suffer to reduce the severity of a consequence. *When you resist that "Broken Leg" harm, you take some stress and now it's only a "Sprained Ankle" instead.*

 * **Tier Roll.** Roll a d20 with Advantage equal to your tier and keep the highest d20.
 When written as **[TIER]** the die do not explode, but when written as **TIER!** the die do explode.